JoGall/jogall.github.io/_posts/2017-08-04-robin-hood-teams.md

 ### Hoodability vs. performance

 But is this a problem?
-Does `Hoodability` have a negative effect on team performance over the season, i.e. their final league position?
+Does 'Hoodability' have a negative effect on team performance over the season, i.e. final league position?

-Obviously losing points is bad for a team's chances of winning the league, but all teams drop at least some points over the course of their campaign -- and one could argue that losing games against lower teams is better than losing them against those near the top.
-From Liverpool's perspective, if you're going to lose it's better to gift those points to Sunderland than it is to Chelsea.
+Obviously losing points is bad for any team's chances of winning the league, but every team drops _some_ points over the course of their campaign and one could argue that losing games against lower teams is better than losing them against those near the top.
+From Liverpool's perspective, if you're going to lose a game it's better to gift those points to Sunderland than it is to Chelsea.

-If we plot final league position against `Hoodability`, we see a very slight correlation: teams with higher `Hoodability` tend to finish lower in the league.
+If we plot final league position against 'Hoodability', we see a very slight correlation: teams with higher 'Hoodability' tend to finish lower in the league.

 <!-- html to show R code -->
 <a id="displayText" href="javascript:toggle(13);" markdown="1">